Book cover

 9.5.7 Primitive Obsession

 This code smell occurs when primitive types (that is, int, float, String, etc.) are used instead of specific classes.
 For example, suppose we need to declare a variable to store a ZIP code for an address.
-In a rush for rapidly using the variable, we might declare it as a String, instead of creating a dedicated class—for instance, ZIPCode—for this purpose.
-The main advantage is that a class can provide methods to manipulate the stored values.
-For example, the class constructor can check if the informed ZIP code is valid before initializing the object.
-This way, the class assumes this responsibility and, consequently, frees the clients from this concern.
+In a rush to quickly use the variable, we might declare it as a String, instead of creating a dedicated class—such as ZIPCode—for this purpose.
+The main advantage of using a dedicated class is that it can provide methods to manipulate and validate the stored values.
+For example, the class constructor can check if the provided ZIP code is valid before initializing the object.
+By using a dedicated class, we encapsulate this responsibility and, consequently, free the clients from this concern.

 In short, we should not be obsessed with primitive types.
-Instead, we should consider the possibility of creating classes that encapsulate primitive values and provide operations to handle them.
-In the next smell, we’ll complement this recommendation and suggest that such objects, whenever possible, should also be immutable.
+Instead, we should consider creating classes that encapsulate primitive values and provide operations to handle them.
+In the next section, we’ll complement this recommendation by suggesting that such objects, when possible, should also be immutable.

 9.5.8 Mutable Objects